A gunman killed his brother. Now Farris Barakat is on an American journey.

 Shortly before she was married, Yusor had tweeted: "Hijab is my constant reminder that we aren't living for this world...#Perseverance"

 Those became words to live by for Muslim women like Hanadi.
-They drew strength, too, from the Three Winners logo that sported the hijabs of Yusor and Razan.
+They drew strength, too, from the Our Three Winners logo that sported the hijabs of Yusor and Razan.
 It's wrong to uncover in public once a woman has committed herself to doing so, Hanadi believed.

 If Hanadi did not wear the hijab, she might "pass" for white with her fair skin and freckles.
 She knows she has an easy way out, but she remains resolute.